ManicodeSecurity/CloudSec-Azure/001-Lab-Setup/README.md

 Use your corporate AD credentials to authenticate to the Azure web portal.
 After entering your email address you will be redirected to a page to enter your corporate AD username and password.

 2. After logging in, you will be redirected to the Home page which will give you a rundown of you Azure infrastructure at a glance.

-3. We will use an Azure Subscription for the remainder of the labs called `MSI-CLOUD-SEC-BOOTCAMP-DQ650`.
+3. We will use an Azure Subscription for the remainder of the labs called `MANICODE_SECURITY`.
 Do not perform any labs outside of this subscription.

 ## Open Cloud Shell
 Cloud Shell offers a browser-accessible, pre-configured shell experience for managing Azure resources without the overhead of installing, versioning, and maintaining a machine yourself on your local machine.
 Azure Cloud Shell is assigned per unique user account and automatically authenticated with each session.

 We will use Cloud Shell exclusively for the remainder of the labs.